 Another increasingly common account fee includes paper statement fees.
 If you don’t opt for digital statements, the bank charges you a monthly fee.

 And, of course, all banks charge an insufficient funds fee if you overdraw your account.

 How Do Money Market Accounts Differ From Similar Accounts?

-While money market accounts often come with checks, they aren’t checking accounts.
+While money market accounts often come with checks for easy access, they aren’t checking accounts.

-While banks design checking accounts as daily operating accounts with money flowing in and out regularly, money market accounts only allow a few withdrawals each month.
-They share more in common with savings accounts, albeit with checks and sometimes higher interest rates.
+Banks design checking accounts as daily operating accounts with money flowing in and out regularly.
+But money market accounts only allow a few withdrawals each month, despite being check-writing accounts.

 Differences: Money Market vs. Savings Accounts

 The most significant difference between a money market account and a savings account is check and debit card access.